 5. Use a plastic or metal wine cooler to keep the temperature low once it’s out of the fridge or freezer, or an ice bucket filled with cool water and ice cubes.

-Red wines to chill, reviewed by our experts
+18 of the best red wines to chill, reviewed by our experts

 Originally published in 2016 and updated in 2020 and 2021.